foolsgoldtoshi-star/foolsgoldtoshi-star-pond-highdesert/docs/en/0000047_nixos_thinkpad_installation_meditation_guide.md

 ---

 Sacred technologists!
-After Maya earned her laptop fund, built Faeb with Alex, and helped other young creators access technology tools, she realized her next learning adventure was mastering the operating system that would give her true technological sovereignty - NixOS.
-This guide approaches OS installation not as a stressful technical challenge, but as a meditative practice in creating reproducible, pure computing environments.
+After Maya earned her laptop fund, built Faeb with Alex using ClojureScript and AI-assisted development, and helped other young creators access technology tools, she realized her next learning adventure was mastering the operating system that would give her true technological sovereignty - NixOS.
+This guide approaches OS installation not as a stressful technical challenge, but as a meditative practice in creating reproducible, pure computing environments perfect for ClojureScript development and AI-assisted coding workflows.

 ## The Sacred Philosophy of NixOS 🌸💻